owncloud/ocis/docs/ocis/development/getting-started.md

 - see [contribution guidelines](https://github.com/owncloud/ocis#contributing)
 - make sure the tooling is set up by [building oCIS]({{< relref "build.md" >}}) and [building the docs]({{< relref "build-docs.md" >}})
-- create or pick an [open issue](https://github.com/owncloud/ocis/issues) to develop on
+- create or pick an [open issue](https://github.com/owncloud/ocis/issues) to develop on and mention in the issue that you are working on it
 - open a PR and get things done

 ### Developing extensions